College students providing back rubs as part of the Stressbusters program to support mental health

 Stressbusters Makes a Big Difference

 Assessment of the impact of the Stressbusters ground program shows significant risk factor reductions.
 In one campus study of 1,100 students and staff, participants’ overall stress scores dropped 40% after their Stressbusters experience.
 Significant decreases in frustration, worry and overwhelmed feelings were found, while increased ability to cope with stress and complete tasks were reported.
 For 20 years, Stressbusters has helped and trained more than 500,000 students and staff off-line and on.
-Contact us for a summary of program assessment findings.
+Read the full summary of program assessment findings.

 • No. Students are not paid to be Stressbusters, and the backrubs are free.